Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 >
 > Critically, this means they will behave like one giant quantum wave.
 (The amplitude of which is the 'mountain' of probability.)
 >
 > I wrote this.
 Me.
 YAY!
 See, I'm not TOTALLY out of my depth.
-Just mostly out of it ;-)
+Just mathematically out of it 😉

 **The Gravitational Field Equation:**